-Pupils' knowledge, skills and understanding in relation to the planning, preparation, cooking, presentation of food and application of nutrition related to the chosen task.
+Pupils will be assessed on their knowledge, skills and understanding in relation to the planning, preparation, cooking, presentation of food and application of nutrition related to the chosen task.

 Pupils will prepare, cook and present a final menu of three dishes within a single period of three hours, planning in advance how this will be achieved.
 Pupils will submit a written portfolio (15 A4 pages) including photographic evidence.

-Exam: Paper 1: Food preparation and nutrition (50%) Written exam: 1 hour 45 minutes
+Exam: Paper 1: Food preparation and nutrition (50%)

+Written exam: 1 hour 45 minutes

-Lunchtime clinics and clubs to extend practical skills and subject knowledge Visits from experienced chefs Entry into national and regional cookery competitions Trip in Year 10 to develop ideas for non-examination assessment
+- Lunchtime clinics and clubs to extend practical skills and subject knowledge - Visits from experienced chefs/food workshops - Trip to develop ideas for non-examination assessment